Los Angeles Marathon

 Except as provided in these rules, no participant in the Wheelchair Division may receive Outside Assistance during the progress of the race from any unofficial source, including an accompanying support cyclist.
 Outside Assistance means direct help conveyed by any means and includes:

 - Pacing by a person not officially entered in the race.

 - Engaging in conversations with persons in or on accompanying vehicles or support cyclists that could be deemed to constitute pacing or coaching or cheering on the part of such persons (e.g., providing advice as to the Participant’s position in the race).

 - Participants may be assisted in righting and remounting their chairs.

-- Participants may receive mechanical or other assistance to repair their chairs, including wheels/tires, provided that such assistance does not impede the progress of other participants or result in the forward progress of the participant.
-If any replacement parts are used to accomplish on-course repairs, such parts must of the same size and sort as the original parts and the replaced parts made available for inspection if requested by Officials at the conclusion of the Event.
+- Participants may receive mechanical or other assistance to repair their chairs, including wheels/tires, if such assistance does not impede the progress of other participants or result in the forward progress of the participant.
+If any replacement parts are used to accomplish on-course repairs, such parts must of the same size and sort as the original parts and the replaced parts made available for inspection if requested by Officials after the Event.

 - Participants may carry their own refreshments, which may be replenished at any of the refreshment stations provided by the race organizer.

 Yellow Flag Areas are speed controlled, no passing zones designed to neutralize dangerous at high speed sections of the race course such as downhills including turns.
 The locations, requirements, and penalties for Yellow Flag areas will be announced on the Event website, pre-race materials and/or at the pre-Event technical meeting.
 Participants are responsible to know and follow all rules and requirements of Yellow Flag Areas.

 Male and Female Division leaders must cross the finish line between finish tape holders if present.